devBhaskar98/project-nodejs-ng-car-rental-app/feature_request.md

 ## P2

+1. Unit Test
-1. Show the spinner in terminal when installing
+2. Show the spinner in terminal when installing - Node Js